 The 2015 Hawkesbury Youth Summit was held on Tuesday 31 March 2015 and attended by 60 young people representing six schools and two non-mainstream schools.
 The Summit was also attended and delivered by a planning group of seven young people who met for five months prior to the event to advise Council on the implementation of the day.

 The Youth Summit Report 2017 contains key recommendations to be undertaken by stakeholders over a 2 year period and is monitored by Hawkesbury Youth Interagency and Council.

-In August and September 2012, Hawkesbury City Council organised some workshops to consult with people with a disability and disability service providers about the issues facing people with a disability living in the City of Hawkesbury.
-The purpose of the workshops was to provide input into the preparation, by Council, of the Hawkesbury Access and Inclusion Plan.
-The Hawkesbury Access and Inclusion Plan 2014 – 2017 identifies actions to be undertaken by Council and implementation of the Plan is monitored by Hawkesbury Access and Inclusion Advisory Committee.
+In March and April 2017, Hawkesbury City Council facilitated forums and focus groups to consult with people with a disability and disability service providers about the issues facing people with a disability living in the City of Hawkesbury.
+The purpose of the workshops was to provide input into the preparation, by Council, of the Hawkesbury Disability Inclusion Action Plan.
+The Hawkesbury Disability Inclusion Action Plan 2017 - 2021 identifies actions to be undertaken by Council and implementation of the Plan is monitored by Hawkesbury Access and Inclusion Advisory Committee.

 Hawkesbury Mobility Plan